PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

 ## Generate an arc creating function

 The paths have fill colors, but no shape.
 If you'll recall, `<path>` elements take a `d=` attribute which determines how they're drawn.
-We want to set something up like this which will somehow map datum to a `d=` string:
+We want to set something up like this which will somehow map datum to a `d=` string (you don't have to add the next code snippet, it's only there for reference):

 ```javascript
 .attr('d', function(datum){